“JENNIFER!”… That sound always sends a surge of adrenaline through me, I know I need to pay attention as I may be in some type of danger!

-Our names & surnames are important though, as they identify us from one another & help us to know where we come from & to what family line we belong.
+Our names & surnames are important though, as they identify us from one another, helping us to know where we come from & to what family line we belong.

 The ‘Mac’ over the centuries eventually got dropped & we were left with just our many times great grandfather’s name as our surname.

-There is One whose name & title were given to Him long before He was born, in fact He was promised to us in the time of our greats × great grandparent’s, Grandpa Adam & Grandma Eve.
+There is One whose name & title were given to Him long before He was born, in fact He was promised to us in the time of our many × great grandparent’s, Grandpa Adam & Granny Eve.

-And another exciting thing…is while we do have His Spirit with us, also known as the Holy Spirit, given to us as He had promised before His ascension (another promise fulfilled).
+And another exciting thing is we have His Spirit with us, also known as the Holy Spirit, given to us as promised before His ascension (another promise fulfilled).

-He has also promised to return again physically one day (you may be interested in my Book Excerpt at this point).
-We already know He keeps His promises…that is well documented throughout history!
+He has also promised to return again physically one day & we already know He keeps His promises.
+That is well documented throughout history!